yeehaa123/elab/CHAT/lab.md

-In addition to this, the embedded researchers’ activities articulate and map how developed instruments and methods form new models and methods for sustainable cooperation.This culminates in new areas of enquiry for humanities’ research; bringing forth humanities’ perspectives and research about larger societal and R&D inspired collaboration and ICT innovation practices.
+In addition to this, the embedded researchers’ activities articulate and map how developed instruments and methods form new models and methods for sustainable cooperation.
+This culminates in new areas of enquiry for humanities’ research; bringing forth humanities’ perspectives and research about larger societal and R&D inspired collaboration and ICT innovation practices.
 The lab also allows embedded researchers to